hetmanskyi-cloud/AWS/terraform/environments/stage/README.md

 - **Deployment Strategy (Golden AMI):**
   - The `stage` environment uses a **Golden AMI** deployment strategy for its EC2 instances.
 This is a fundamental difference from the `dev` environment.
-  - The process involves pre-building an AMI using the Ansible playbooks `ansible/playbooks/install-wordpress.yml` and `ansible/playbooks/prepare-golden-ami.yml`.
+  - Instances are launched from a pre-built, hardened AMI that is created and tested in the `dev` environment (see "Golden AMI Workflow" below).
   - At launch, instances use the `user_data_runtime.sh.tpl` template, which only injects runtime configurations (e.g., fetching secrets) rather than performing a full software installation.
 This results in much faster and more consistent deployments.
   - The `use_ansible_deployment` variable is set to `false` to reflect this.